-- 3. Provide an annual educational evaluation of each student in the home education program.
+3. Provide an annual educational evaluation of each student in the home education program.
 The annual educational evaluation shall document the student's demonstration of educational progress at a level commensurate with his/her ability.
 A copy of the evaluation shall be filed annually with the School District.
-The annual educational evaluation shall be conducted in accordance with Florida Statutes. - B. The Superintendent or designee shall receive and accept the results of the annual educational evaluation of the student in the home education program.
+The annual educational evaluation shall be conducted in accordance with Florida Statutes.

+- 4. A Home education student may enroll in a public school solely for career and technical courses or programs.
+Industry certifications, national assessments and statewide assessments offered by the district shall be available to the home education program student. - B. The Superintendent or designee shall receive and accept the results of the annual educational evaluation of the student in the home education program.
 If the student has not demonstrated educational progress commensurate with his/her ability, the parent shall be notified in writing and have one (1) year from the receipt of written notification to provide remedial instruction.
-Continuation in the home education program shall depend upon the student's educational progress at the end of the one (1) year probationary period.

-C. Home education families must provide written notice to the Superintendent's office of an address change or of their intention to terminate the home education program.
+Continuation in the home education program shall depend upon the student's educational progress at the end of the one (1) year probationary period. - C. Home education families must provide written notice to the Superintendent's office of an address change or of their intention to terminate the home education program.